The-OpenROAD-Project/OpenROAD/src/mpl2/doc/debugMessages.md

     * Simulated Anneling results for both SoftMacro and HardMacro.

 ### Bus Planning
-Special case for bus planning.
+Special case for bus planning with a single level.
 - Group Name: `bus_planning`